Slovenian Women's Union of America

-Slovenian Women's Union of America (SWUA) is an ethnic fraternal benefit and social organization for Slovene immigrant women and their descendants in the United States.
-Founded in 1926 as Slovenska ženska zveza Amerike, its original purpose was to advocate for the rights of Slovenian women in the United States.
+Slovenian Union of America (SUA) is an ethnic fraternal benefit and social organization for Slovene immigrants and their descendants in the United States.
+Founded in 1926 as Slovenska ženska zveza Amerike (Slovenian Women's Union of America), its original purpose was to advocate for the rights of Slovenian women in the United States.
 Currently the society preserves the traditions, language, and culture of their ancestors.
 The society is headquartered in Joliet, Illinois, and publishes a magazine called Zarja (The Dawn in English).
-Currently the society is known as the Slovenian Union of America.
+The society is known as the Slovenian Union of America since 2011, when it became a nonprofit.

+History

+Slovenian immigrant Marie Prisland founded the organization in 1926 to "meet the needs of Slovenian immigrant women in their new country".

+Josephine Erjavec and Barbara Kramer founded Joliet Branch 20, which became the third of 12 total branches in the state.
+Branch 20 held its first meeting with 14 charter members on June 11, 1928, at Mary Russ’ home at 1020 N. Broadway Street.
+Branch 20 became one of the SUA's largest branches, recording 292 members in 1928.

+Museum

+The Slovenian Heritage Museum, located at the Joliet headquarters of the SUA, was founded in 1978 by Irene M. Odorizzi and dedicated in 1983.
+Members of Joliet Branch #20 contributed to the museum.
+The museum celebrated its 40th anniversary in 2023.

+The building was previously owned by prominent Joliet businessman George Stonich.